-- Click the name of an existing user to open the Editing user window. - Check the appropriate user roles check boxes, decide if the user has to change the password on the next sign in, and fill in the Client Certificate DN field if using certificate login on https. - 3.
-Click Update User to save the changes.
+- 1. Click the name of an existing user to open the Editing user window. - 2.
+Check the appropriate user roles check boxes, decide if the user has to change the password on the next sign in, and fill in the Client Certificate DN field if using certificate login on https.

+changes.